01 of 08

 - Imagine how much money you'll save when you can replace those $12 martinis at the bar.

 There are serious benefits to learning a few bartending skills and you'll have a ton of fun at the same time.
-It's not like we're asking you to chop onions here!
-Booze, fruit, maybe a little chocolate, how can you say 'no' to that?
+Booze, fruit, maybe a little chocolate, how can you say "no" to that?

 Mixing a great drink has a certain satisfaction to it as well, it's an accomplishment to be proud of and a skill set that you can share with others.
 Don't keep it to yourself, invite some friends over and enjoy the process together.